 Stress shifts our energy and refocuses the body’s vital processes on keeping the heart rate elevated to keep us alive when we’re in fight or flight.

 Shifting the body’s energy into rest and digest mode benefits the digestive, circulatory, and lymphatic systems and maintains proper function.
-Focused pranayamas (breathwork) in yoga shifts the body into rest and digest mode.
+Focused pranayamas (breathwork) in yoga shift the body into rest and digestion mode.
 Deeper breaths slow down the heart rate and the body’s essential systems.
 Focused pranayamas such as kapalbhati, ujjayi, and 4-part breathing have a specific purpose and benefit overall relaxation.